aws-samples/bedrock-claude-chat/docs/SETUP_IDP.md

 cdk deploy --require-approval never --all
 ```

-# Step 5: Update Google OAuth Client with Cognito Redirect URIs
+## Step 5: Update Google OAuth Client with Cognito Redirect URIs

-fter deploying the stack, the AuthApprovedRedirectURI is output in CfnOutput. go back to the Google Developer Console and update the OAuth client with the correct redirect URIs.
+after deploying the stack, the AuthApprovedRedirectURI is output in CfnOutput. go back to the Google Developer Console and update the OAuth client with the correct redirect URIs.
 You can find these URIs in the Cognito console under the domain name configuration for your user pool.